Last Updated: June 20, 2020

 Spending time with loved ones in your RV is the American Dream.
-If you are reading this, 'loved ones' probably includes your pets.
+If you are reading this, loved ones includes your pets.

 Isn’t going on a hike with your best four-legged friend(s) the best?
 Many of us love bringing our little buddies with us when RVing.

-Because there are many parks, hikes, restaurants, and other places that don’t allow dogs (Or any animals, for you oddball ferret, snake, or cat-walkers out there, etc, LOL).
+Because there are many parks, hikes, restaurants, and other places that don’t allow pets.

 For that and other various reasons, you may need to occasionally leave them in the RV while you explore.

-(FULL DISCLOSURE: On May 13th, 2019 we accepted an offer for a MarCELL RV pet temperature monitor test unit as it was the perfect product for Kelly's pups.
-We received the pet temperature monitor shortly thereafter, and Kelly has been using and LOVING it ever since.
+(FULL DISCLOSURE: On May 13th, 2019, we accepted an offer for a MarCELL RV temperature monitor test unit as it was the perfect product for Kelly's pups.
+We received the pet temperature monitor shortly after that.
+Kelly has been using and LOVING it ever since.
 It's total peace of mind for keeping your pets safe.)